yyc0de/TryHackMe/Pickle Rick Write-Up.md

-# Solving the Pickle Rick CTF on TryHackMe
+#Pickle Rick CTF on TryHackMe

 ## Introduction
 Welcome, fellow hackers!
 In this write-up, I'll walk you through my approach to solving the **Pickle Rick** CTF challenge on TryHackMe.
 If you're just getting started with CTFs, this is a great beginner-friendly challenge that covers web exploitation, enumeration, and privilege escalation.